Woman drives car off ledge near DeVos Communications Center

 “She called here the next day, inquiring to where her car was towed to,” said Corner.

-The lady in the car is not a student and was just visiting the campus for reasons that aren’t entirely clear.
+The lady in the car is not a student and was just visiting the campus for reasons that are not entirely clear.

 There was an unusual number of firemen on the scene due to a training exercise that was happening near the scene.